2024–2025 French political crisis: Bayrou government

 On 13 December, Macron appointed Democratic Movement leader François Bayrou as prime minister.
 According to Le Monde, the appointment of Bayrou was decided on at the last minute, with Macron originally telling Bayrou that he would not be named Prime Minister, only to be forced to appoint Bayrou shortly afterwards when Bayrou threatened to pull his support from Macron.
 Following Bayrou's appointment, Moody's Ratings cut the French credit rating, saying that it was "our view that the country's public finances will be substantially weakened over the coming years" and that "political fragmentation is more likely to impede meaningful fiscal consolidation."

-In January 2025, the National Assembly repeatedly rejected motions of no confidence in the Bayrou government by a large margin, thanks to the abstentions of the Socialists and of the National Rally.